How to trade USD/JPY

 The USD-JPY pair is one of the most traded currency pairs in the Forex market.
 Nicknamed the ‘gopher’, this pair sees periods of high volatility and generally long stable periods.
 Now, this can mean little ‘action’ for South African traders for most of the year.
 But then, there are also phases of intense volatility.
 These sudden spikes and dips are usually triggered by some political event, as the pair is highly sensitive to global events.

 The ‘Yen’ pair is the second-most traded currency pair on the Forex market.
 It’s a highly liquid pair, featuring two of the most important reserve currencies in the world (USD is the first and the Japanese Yen is the fourth).
 The pair also has low bid-ask spreads.
 It’s a great pair for beginners to trade in and is popular with more experienced traders as well.
-It’s no surprise then that the dollar/yen pair is popular with digital traders as well.
+It’s no surprise then that the dollar/yen pair is popular with binary traders as well.

 Know about the Gopher: